jonlpersson/ed-latimore/site/_drafts/quotes-and-big-ideas-from-niccolò-machiavellis-the-prince.md

 So a general perspective to take here is that you should be wary of hiring people to do important things that you don't know anything about.
 The more vital it is to your safety and success, the more important it is that you're at least an intermediate.

-This will keep you from being taken advantage of and being completely reliant on external forces that may not necessarily have your best interest in mind.
+This will keep you from being taken advantage of and being completely reliant on external forces that may not necessarily have your best interest a

-&nbsp;

 ---

-A Prince should therefore disregard the reproach of being thought cruel where it enables him to keep his subjects united and obedient.
+> A Prince should therefore disregard the reproach of being thought cruel where it enables him to keep his subjects united and obedient.
 For he who quells disorder by a very few signal examples will, in the end, be more merciful than he who from too great leniency permits things to take their course and so to result in rapine and bloodshed; for these hurt the whole State, whereas the severities of the Prince injure individuals only.&nbsp;

 ---